dcarlyle/CarND-LaneLines-P1/writeup_template.md

 ![HSL](https://raw.githubusercontent.com/dcarlyle/CarND-LaneLines-P1/master/images/HSL_filter.png "HSL filter on yellow lane")

 ## Pipeline shortcomings
-The pipline only has two parts in essence:
+The pipeline only has two parts in essence:

 1. Enhance the lane lines
 2. Detect the direction of the lanes lines